Josh Rojas Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 20th in MLB.

-- The Padres have a 4.43 team ERA that ranks 16th among all league pitching staffs.
+- The Padres have the 17th-ranked team ERA among all MLB pitching staffs (4.36).

-- Padres pitchers combine to allow 21 total home runs at a rate of one per game (to rank 13th in baseball).
+- Padres pitchers combine to allow 22 total home runs at a rate of one per game (to rank 13th in the league).

-- Musgrove starts for the first time this season for the Padres.
+- Darvish gets the start for the Padres, his fourth of the season.
+He is 0-2 with a 3.44 ERA and 20 strikeouts in 18 1/3 innings pitched.

-- When he last appeared on Friday, Oct.
-21, the 30-year-old right-hander started the game and went 5 2/3 innings against the Philadelphia Phillies.
+- In his most recent appearance -- out of the bullpen on Sunday -- the righty threw 2/3 innings against the Arizona Diamondbacks while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.